borderzero/gh-action/README.md

-# SSH Shell Access to your GitHub actions VM
+# SSH Shell Access to your GitHub Actions VM

-Have you ever had a GitHub action fail and wish you could just quickly log in to the build vm to troubleshoot?
+Have you ever had a GitHub Actions fail and wish you could just quickly log in to the build vm to troubleshoot?
 Well, good news!
-That's what you can do with this action! with just a few lines of yaml you can get a shell to your runner vm.
+That's what you can do with this Actions! with just a few lines of yaml you can get a shell to your runner vm.
 For more details also see: https://www.border0.com/blogs/ssh-shell-access-to-your-github-actions-vm

 ## Quickstart